 I could work additional locum tenens jobs upon my return.
 If money is the main thing holding us back, I could always earn more of that in the future.
 I’ve had a couple discussions with a team that will soon be launching a robust locums platform that could do for physician staffing what Uber and AirBNB ($40 off for you) have done for transportation and lodging.

 I wish something like Lucidity had been around eight to ten years ago, and I may be interested in working with the flexibility and transparency offered via this platform in some form of semi-retirement.
 The Interstate Medical Licensure Compact may make nationwide locums a more viable option.

-I also plan to continue writing and growing this blog throughout our adventures, and while it doesn’t generate doctor revenue, and I give half of it away, there will always be money in this banana stand.
+I also plan to continue writing and growing this blog throughout our adventures, and while it doesn’t generate doctor revenue, and I give half the profit away, there will always be money in this banana stand.

 Pros and Cons of Quitting Sooner